indygreg/PyOxidizer/docs/comparisons.rst

 PyInstaller
 ===========

-PyInstaller - like ``PyOxidizer`` - can produce a self-contained executable file containing your application.
-However, at run-time, PyInstaller will extract Python source/bytecode files to a temporary directory then import modules from the filesystem. ``PyOxidizer`` typically skips this step and loads modules directly from memory.
+`PyInstaller <https://www.pyinstaller.org/>`_ - like ``PyOxidizer`` - can
+produce a self-contained executable file containing your application.
+However, at run-time, PyInstaller will extract Python source/bytecode files to a temporary directory then import modules from the filesystem.
+``PyOxidizer`` typically skips this step and loads modules directly from memory using zero-copy.
+This makes ``PyOxidizer`` executables significantly faster to start.

 py2exe
 ======